NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 We evaluate the moderation rails on the Anthropic [Red Team Attempts dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf/tree/main/red-team-attempts) and the Anthropic [Helpful Base dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf/tree/main/helpful-base).
 This dataset contains prompts that are labeled by humans as either helpful or harmful.
 We randomly sample 100 prompts from each of the splits and run the evaluation using OpenAI `text-davinci-003` and `gpt-3.5-turbo` models.

-We breakdown the performance of the models on the two rails into the following metrics
+We breakdown the performance of the models on the two rails into the following metrics:

 * % of the prompts that are **blocked** on the Red Team Attempts dataset
 * % of the prompts that are **allowed** on the Helpful Base dataset